vijayrajpanchall/matic-docs/docs/zkEVM/faq/zkevm-eth-faq.md

 1. **Development teams don't have to make changes to their code**, which could introduce a security vulnerability.
 2. **No code changes are needed**.
 You don't need additional audits, which saves time and money.
 3. **zkEVM ultimately benefits from the security and decentralization of Ethereum**, since transactions are still finalizing on Ethereum.
-4. Allows Polygon zkEVM to benefit from the already vibrant and active Ethereum community.
+4. Allows Polygon zkEVM to **benefit from the already vibrant and active Ethereum community**.
-5. Allows for significant and quick dApp adoption, since apps built on Ethereum today are designed to be compatible.
+5. Allows for **significant and quick dApp adoption**, since apps built on Ethereum today are designed to be compatible.

 ### Why is EVM Equivalence needed?

 Ethereum isn’t just a blockchain.
 It’s a rich ecosystem of smart contracts, developer tools, infrastructure, and wallets.
 It’s a vibrant community of developers, auditors, and users.

 The best way to scale Ethereum is to strive to maintain equivalence with this ecosystem.
 Polygon zkEVM will give users and developers almost identical experience to Ethereum L1 with a significant scalability improvement.

 ### What EVM opcodes are different on Polygon zkEVM?